-1. The external evaluators (information industry department or its delegated entities) and SHECA are independent, there is no business, financial transactions, or any other interest could affect the objectivity of the assessment, and assessors should evaluate SHECA with independent, impartial and objective attitude.

-2. It is relationship independent between SHECA internal assessors and the object evaluated, without any interest enough to affect the objectivity of the assessment, and assessors should evaluate object with independent, impartial and objective attitude.
+- 1. The external evaluators (the Ministry of Industry and Information Technology, independent auditing firms and other entities) and SHECA are independent, there is no business, financial transactions, or any other interest could affect the objectivity of the assessment, and assessors should evaluate SHECA with independent, impartial and objective attitude. - 2.
+It is relationship independent between SHECA internal assessors and the object evaluated, without any interest enough to affect the objectivity of the assessment, and assessors should evaluate object with independent, impartial and objective attitude.